ahmed2704/game-verse/README.md

 - View and manage your list of liked games
 - Add, edit, and delete reviews on games

+## Credits

+### Game Data
+All game data, including images, descriptions, and other game-related information, is provided by [RAWG.io](https://rawg.io/).
+RAWG is a video game database and game discovery service that offers an extensive API for accessing game details.

+### Acknowledgments
+- **RAWG.io**: For providing an extensive and easily accessible API that allows developers to fetch detailed information about a vast array of video games.

+- **Jan**: for showing me rawG and providing the search bar and bug fixes

+- **THE CAVE**: for ...

 ## Screenshots

 ### Home Page